CreativeInquiry/terrapattern-website/content/faq.md

 The Terrapattern tool is ideal for locating specialized [nonbuilding structures](https://en.wikipedia.org/wiki/Nonbuilding_structure) and other forms of otherwise unremarkable [soft infrastructure](https://en.wikipedia.org/wiki/Soft_infrastructure) that aren't usually indicated on maps.
 For example, one of our friends is using it to find disused swimming pools—for [guerilla skateboarding](http://www.epictv.com/media/podcast/inside-californias-guerrilla-pool-skate-scene-%7C-pool-nation-ep-1/600243).

 More generally, we hope you can help us understand how the Terrapattern project could useful to *you*!
 We especially invite citizen scientists, data journalists, humanitarian researchers, and other domain experts to tell us about how our app is, or could be, of use.
 For some of the case studies which inspired us, please see our [**about**](about.html) page.
+To share some of your own ideas, complete this [brief survey](http://goo.gl/forms/8T7zY28nHm).

 ---
 ### How does it work?